 We might view worship as a duty or a sacrifice and while there is sacrifice involved, God’s intention is to bless.
 David writes in Psalm 16:11 “you will fill me with joy in your presence.”
 God wants us to draw near to him so we can receive his joy.

-The sacrificial system in Old Testament times was quite elaborate and costly as they sacrificed animals which could otherwise have been eaten.
+The sacrificial system in Old Testament times was quite elaborate and costly as they sacrificed animals that could otherwise have been eaten.
 Yet they remind us of God’s costly sacrifice—his own Son.
 As we focus on God surrendering his Son for us, anything we forego is minor in comparison.
 Any sense of duty we feel dissolves, as our response becomes one of gratitude.

 Perhaps we’re reluctant to draw near to God?
 Maybe we are challenged by his holiness and our lack of it.
 God’s presence can be like a refining fire to us (Malachi 3:3).
 Yet his intention is to purify us so we can experience his joy.